2013 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 History Of The 2013 Dime

-By 2013, the Roosevelt dime had been in continuous production for 67 years.
-The 2013 issue maintained the same timeless design, with no special commemorative changes or significant minting events that year.
+By 2013, the Roosevelt dime had been in continuous production for 67 years — a record of design stability unmatched by any other U.S. circulating coin.
+The 2013 issue carried no commemorative changes or special design events.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List